 Marriage Visa Outside the United States For Spouse Of Lawful Permanent Residents

 This process for a spouse visa can take up to three years from the time the petition is filed in the United States until the spouse visa is issued outside the United States.
 Currently, there is an immigration reform proposal to make the wait time equal to spouse of U.S. Citizens.
 If this becomes law, we will update this information on the website.
 We have processed these spouse visas in the Philippines, China, Thailand, Russia, Finland, France, and many other countries.
-If you would like to discuss a spouse visa, please set up an initial consultation with Las Vegas Immigration Attorney Robert West.
+If you would like to discuss a spouse visa, please set up an initial appointment with Las Vegas Immigration Attorney Robert West.